You are here:

 Sometimes helping yourself feel better is not enough on its own and you may need extra help.
 Your GP can suggest other treatment options.
 It can be hard to ask for help and you may not like the idea of seeing a doctor about mood problems.
 But looking after your mental health is positive, and getting treatment can make a big difference.

 If you feel your depression is linked to your epilepsy or to side effects of your anti-seizure medication (ASM), you can ask your GP to review your epilepsy or refer you to a neurologist.
 Your GP may refer you to a local exercise programme or make suggestions about your diet.
-They may recommend a ‘talking’ therapy, medication, or a combination of treatments.
+They may recommend therapy, such as counselling, medication, or a combination of treatments.
 Any treatment is more likely to work if you are happy with it.

 'Talking' therapies